loginom/loginom-help-en-omegat/data/processors/data-trees/table-to-tree.md

 # ![ ](../../images/icons/components/data-to-tree_default.svg) Table to Tree

-The **Table to Tree** node enables to transform the source data displayed in the form of the flat (two-dimensional) table to the hierarchic (tree-like) form.
+The **Table to Tree** node enables to transform the source data represented in the form of the flat (two-dimensional) table to the hierarchic (tree-like) form.
 In this case, the number of the nesting levels is not limited.

 ## Ports